Located in the East Coast region

 Call in at the Te Urewera Visitor Centre at Te Kura Whenua for the latest information on weather and track conditions.
 Check opening hours.

 Te Urewera is a taonga and everyone has a responsibility to care for her.
-All manuhiri (visitors) to Te Urewera are asked to respect Tikana of the Lake and help us all to guardians of this place.
+All manuhiri (visitors) to Te Urewera are asked to respect Tikanga of the Lake and help us all to guardians of this place.

 To the Tūhoe people, Te Urewera is not just their homeland, but also the mother of their first ancestors.

-The Care for Nature (Manaakitana Te Urewera) principles help visitors experience Te Urewera and the Lake Waikaremoana Great Walk in a way that accords with her needs, and helps us all to build our connection to nature.
+The Care for Nature (Manaakitanga Te Urewera) principles help visitors experience Te Urewera and the Lake Waikaremoana Great Walk in a way that accords with her needs, and helps us all to build our connection to nature.

 That means embracing experiences in nature that are beautiful and child-friendly, and caring for our wildlife and environment.